sudo-eugene/math-medtiations/README.md

 # Math Meditations Geometry Gallery

 This project is a creative coding environment for generating and displaying mathematical and geometric art.
-It features a collection of 75 unique, responsive visual components, a gallery for exploring fractal presets, and a book-style interface for a meditative experience.
+It features a massive collection of unique, responsive visual components, a gallery for exploring fractal presets, and a daily quote interface for a meditative experience.

 ## Key Features

-- **75+ Custom Visuals**: A diverse collection of generative art pieces, each designed to be responsive and visually engaging.
+- **240+ Custom Visuals**: A massive collection of original generative art pieces, ranging from strange attractors and flow fields to reaction-diffusion systems and 3D three.js scenes.
-- **Geometry Gallery**: An interactive gallery for exploring over 500 fractal presets, including Julia, Mandelbrot, Newton, and IFS Ferns.
+- **Geometry Gallery**: An interactive explorer for over 500 mathematical presets, covering families like Julia sets, Mandelbrot, Newton basins, IFS ferns, and chaotic attractors (Lorenz, Rössler, Aizawa).
+- **Daily Quotes**: A meditative interface that pairs a daily quote with a unique mathematical visualization, accessible via `/daily-quotes/:day`.
+- **Printable Book**: A built-in tool to generate a high-resolution, printable PDF book of the collection.
-- **Responsive Design**: All visual components are fully responsive and adapt to the container size, ensuring a consistent experience across devices.
+- **Responsive Design**: All visual components are fully responsive and adapt to the container size.
-- **Snapshot Generation**: A powerful script to automatically generate high-resolution snapshots of all visual components.
-- **Book Interface**: A unique, book-style interface for a focused, meditative viewing experience.
-- **Cloudflared Integration**: Configured for secure tunneling with custom domain support.
+- **Docker Support**: Lightweight containerization for easy production deployment.

+## Project Structure

+- **`src/components/DailyQuotes.tsx`**: The main application view.
+It maps each day of the year to a specific quote and visual, creating a "book-like" browsing experience.
+- **`src/components/MathVisual.tsx`**: The core rendering engine.
+It acts as a facade, dynamically loading either a specific "Custom Visual" component or a geometric preset based on the current index.
+- **`src/components/custom-visuals/`**: The heart of the creative code.
+This directory contains over 240 individual React components, each implementing a unique visual algorithm.
+  - *Examples*: `AbelianSandGarden`, `FluidTurbulence`, `QuantumFoam`, `LorenzAttractor`, `ReactionDiffusion`.
+- **`geometry_web_gallery_500_presets.jsx`**: A standalone gallery application included in the project, allowing deep exploration of parametric families and fractals.
+- **`src/components/PrintableBook.tsx`**: A utility component that renders pages in high resolution and compiles them into a PDF using `html2canvas` and `jspdf`.

+## Visuals Collection

+The project includes a diverse range of mathematical beauty:

+1.  **Chaos & Attractors**: Visualizations of chaotic systems like Lorenz, Rössler, Aizawa, and strange attractors.
+2.  **Fractals**: Mandelbrot sets, Julia sets, Newton basins, and IFS (Iterated Function Systems).
+3.  **Flow Fields**: Particle systems driven by noise, vector fields, and fluid dynamics.
+4.  **Cellular Automata**: Game of Life variations, Abelian Sandpiles, and reaction-diffusion models.
+5.  **3D Scenes**: Three.js implementations of geometric forms, knots, and particle clouds.
+6.  **Data Art**: ASCII representations and algorithmic patterns.

 ## Getting Started